jason-s-yu/neuromechcraft/README.md

 > MineRL x NeuroMechFly

+## Requirements / Env Setup

+- Python 3.11.11
+- Java JDK 8: tested on 8.0.442-tem
+  - suggest installing and using [sdkman](https://sdkman.io/install/)

+A basic setup script is provided in [setup_env.sh](setup_env.sh).
+It relies on `pyenv` and `pyenv-virtualenv` and creates a virtual env for this project, and installs the required dependencies.

+If you have `sdkman` installed, it will recognize the correct sdk version from `.sdkmanrc`.
+You may need to `sdk install java 8.0.442-tem`.

+NB: I couldn't find `8.0.442-tem` on Mac `sdkman`, so any equivalent redistribution on version 8 will work (corretto, etc.)

 ## NeuroMechFly (NMF)

 [NeuroMechFly (NMF) v2](https://neuromechfly.org/) is a fruit fly model which incorporates a compound eye vision system within a fly-mimicing brain control loop.
 Eyes are simulated by two cameras covering about 270 degrees FoV combined, with an overlap of about 17 [degrees](https://neuromechfly.org/tutorials/vision_basics.html#retina-simulation).